 If you love chocolate, you'll go crazy over this Vegan Chocolate Cake!
-It's easy to prepare (no mixer needed!) and super fudgy and decadent!
+It's easy to prepare (no mixer needed), super fudgy, absolutely decadent, and full of chocolate flavor!

 How To Make Vegan Chocolate Cake Video